rizalsng/gameoflife-comp9001/README.md

 A simple terminal implementation of Conway's Game of Life written in Python.
 It renders generations in the console using `x` for live cells and `-` for dead cells, with toroidal (wrap-around) edges.

+### Conway's Game of Life
+The Game of Life, also known as Conway's Game of Life or simply Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 ### Rules (Conway's Game of Life)
+The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
+Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.

 <table>
   <tr>
     <td width="50%" valign="top">